INDEPENDENT NEWS AND COMMENT ON WORLD AFFAIRS

 Membership for 2018: Bolivia, China, Equatorial Guinea, Ethiopia, France, Ivory Coast, Kazakhstan, Kuwait, Netherlands, Peru, Poland, Russian Federation, Sweden, United Kingdom, United States

 The Security Council today is dysfunctional, with an unbalanced membership and ineffective processes.
-Download our paper on how to reform it as part of a radical overhaul of the UN System:
+Its resolutions carry weight only if there is unanimity among the five permanent members, which seldom happens.
+Like much of the rest of the United Nations it is an anachronism badly out of step with global realities.
+Download our paper on how to reform it as part of a radical overhaul of the UN System.

 The Security Council may establish subsidiary bodies as needed under Article 29 of the UN Charter and Rule 28 of its own Provisional Rules of Procedure.
 (The Rules remain provisional because the Council is an organ of power and should not be bound procedurally.)